Solar Cell Technology

 - Laboratory classes

 1 year full-time

 We have close links with organisations in the solar industry who we’ve collaborated with on projects and who have employed our graduates.
-These range from companies making solar cell materials to the National Grid.
-Our industry partners will support your learning by giving guest lectures, designing research projects and providing insights into possible jobs after graduation.
 The course is also great preparation for a PhD.

 We usually ask for a 2:1 degree, or equivalent, in physics, materials science, physical chemistry, electrical engineering or a related subject.